chinph/vending_machine_database_management/README.md

-# Vending machine Database Management
+# Vending Machine Database Management
 ## 1. Project Purpose
 CUNY has a wide range of vending machines to provide its staff and students with various types of snacks and beverages.
 In order to manage the machines effectively and bring employees and students